International Olympic Committee: 2018 plebiscite in Taiwan

-Peng Shuai forced disappearance
+Peng Shuai disappearance

-In November 2021, the IOC was again criticized by Human Rights Watch (HRW) and others for its response to the 2021 disappearance of Peng Shuai, following her publishing of sexual assault allegations against former Chinese vice premier, and high-ranking member of the Chinese Communist Party, Zhang Gaoli.
+In November 2021, the IOC was again criticised by Human Rights Watch (HRW) and others for its response to the 2021 disappearance of Peng Shuai, following her publishing of sexual assault allegations against a former Chinese vice premier, and high-ranking member of the Chinese Communist Party, Zhang Gaoli.

-The IOC's response was internationally criticized as complicit in assisting the Chinese government to silence Peng's sexual assault allegations.
+The IOC's response was internationally criticised as complicit in assisting the Chinese government to silence Peng's sexual assault allegations.
 Zhang Gaoli previously led the Beijing bidding committee to host the 2022 Winter Olympics.